MrYoungDS/DSp4Postfix/README.md

 **language.arith.NegateOperator** - A unary operator for performing negation on a single integer

-**evaluator.arith.ArithPostFixEvaluator** - An evaluator for simple arithmetic post fix notation...this is the big challenge...maybe
+**evaluator.arith.ArithPostfixEvaluator** - An evaluator for simple arithmetic postfix notation...this is the big challenge...maybe

 ### Test files
 In the test folder, you are provided with several JUnit test cases that will help you keep on track while completing this assignment.